DerwenAI/strwythura/README.md

 This tutorial is about using _entity embeddings_ in graphs, combining _structured data sources_ and _unstructured content sources_.
-Downstream there may be several patterns of usage, such as graph analytics, dashboards, GraphRAG, question/answer chat bots, agents, memory, tools, planners, and so on.
+Downstream there may be several patterns of usage, such as graph analytics, dashboards, GraphRAG for question/answer chat bots, agent workflows, memory, tools, planners, and so on.

 <img
  src="./docs/assets/logo.png"